jpb06/nestjs-prisma-postgres-sandbox/README.md

 ## ⚡ What is this repo about?

 This is a sandbox to evaluate nestjs and dig how fun it is to implement typical requirements for a backend, with an enphasis on testing, given how dearly missed this requirement can be in 'real world' examples found here and there.

-## ⚡ Guidelines

-### 🔶 Schema splitting

-We do not want a huge prisma schema.
-We want to isolate each model (table or set of tables) in its own file.

-### 🔶 Well documented routes

-Let's have a swagger documenting properly exposed routes, that is mainly for each route:

-- a description.
-- the list of possible responses.
-- a definition of the inputs and outputs.

-### 🔶 Full testing coverage

-We want to test everything to learn how to properly test, and to face every single difficulty that comes with testing.
-We will at very least do end to end using superagent, controllers testing, service testing.

-### 🔶 No testing against the database

-All tests should run without any interaction with a database.

 ## ⚡ Usage